alfanhui/graph_visualiser_honours_project/README.md

 # Graph Visualiser

 Graph visualiser is my honours project for my Computing & Cognitive Science BSc, graduating in 2018.
-It is a multi-user multi-touch interactive web application, that displays Graphs created by ARG-Tech, a Argument Analysis group at the University of Dundee.
-It was closely inspired by OVA+(http://ova.arg-tech.org/), ARG-Tech's current graph visualisation web application.
+It is a multi-user multi-touch interactive web application, that displays Graphs created by [ARG-Tech](http://arg-tech.org/), a Argument Analysis group at the University of Dundee.
+It was closely inspired by [OVA+](http://ova.arg-tech.org/), ARG-Tech's current graph visualisation web application.

 ## How To Use